HuajuLiang/HypotheticalPolarizationCamera/README.md

-# HypotheticalPolarizationCamera
+# Hypothetical Polarization Camera
- A Visual Studion (VS) 2010 C++ implementation of Hypothetical Polarization Camera is the code of our manuscript "Limitation of Rayleigh Sky Model for Bio-inspired Polarized Skylight Navigation in Three-dimensional Attitude Determination" by Huaju Liang and Hongyang Bai,Nanjing University of Science and Technology in Nanjing, China.
+ A Visual Studio (VS) 2010 C++ implementation of Hypothetical Polarization Camera is the code of our manuscript "Limitation of Rayleigh Sky Model for Bio-inspired Polarized Skylight Navigation in Three-dimensional Attitude Determination" by Huaju Liang, Hongyang Bai, Ning Liu and Kai Shen.

 Table of Contents
 --------------------------
 Installation

-Capture poalrization images
+Capture polarization images

 Draw polarization images

 Installation
 --------------------------
-Install Visual Studion 2010 and Matlab R2016b.
+Install Visual Studio 2010 and Matlab R2016b.

 Capture poalrization images
 --------------------------
-Open project HypotheticalPolarizationCamera.sln with Visual Studion 2010.
+Open project HypotheticalPolarizationCamera.sln with Visual Studio 2010.
 Using the code to call the functions "CameraParametersInit()" and "CameraSimulation()".

 Step 1: Initialize the hypothetical polarization camera parameters.